The completed story

 “I didn’t want anybody around me.”
 His shoulders slumped.
 “If I stayed, people would treat me like I’m little.
 I already felt bad, and that just makes it worse.”

 Stoick learned what he needed, and hoped to stop asking questions.
 He doubted there was more to his son’s account.
 Still, Hiccup already lied to him once today, and Stoick wanted to see if lying was becoming a habit.
 He challenged Hiccup.

 “Hiccup, I want to know if I need to ask more questions.
 Am I done with ‘why’ questions, or do you have things to tell me?”
 Stoick wore a stern expression, his son’s reminder to be truthful.

 “You never asked why I was near the trees.
 I wasn’t supposed to be there at all, and you left that one out.”
-His son wouldn’t lie, even by omission—he wanted no extra trouble.
-Stoick planned to address that, but hesitated to hurt Hiccup further.
-That is the thinking that made Hiccup plead with you to ask.
+His son refused to lie, even by omission—he wanted no extra trouble.
+Stoick planned to address the matter of Aerie Rock, and was satisfied Hiccup avoided lying as a practice.